LE NARCISSE BLANC

 Rate - Start from 229 euros per night

-Location - a stone’s throw from the Seine and the Invalides, in a neighbourhood of charming streets and classic bistros surrounding the Eiffel Tower
+Location - Near the Seine and the Invalides, in a neighbourhood of charming streets and classic bistros surrounding the Eiffel Tower

 Suitable for - couples, girls weekend, wellness retreat